African-American English

-African-American English (AAE) is the umbrella term for English dialects spoken predominantly by Black people in the United States and, less often, in Canada; most commonly, it refers to a dialect continuum ranging from African-American Vernacular English to more standard American English.
+African-American English (AAE) is the group of English dialects spoken predominantly by Black people in the United States and, less often, in Canada.
+Most commonly, African-American English is an umbrella term that refers to a dialect continuum ranging from African-American Vernacular English to more standard American English.
 Like all widely spoken language varieties, African-American English shows variation stylistically, generationally, geographically (that is, features specific to singular cities or regions only), in rural versus urban characteristics, in vernacular versus standard registers, etc. There has been a significant body of African-American literature and oral tradition for centuries.

 Name

 The broad topic of the English language, in its diverse forms, as used by Black people in North America has various names, including Black American English or simply Black English.
-Also common is the somewhat controversial term Ebonics and, more recently in academic linguistics, African American Language (AAL).
+Also common is the somewhat controversial term Ebonics and, more recently in academic linguistics, African-American Language (AAL).

 History

 African-American English began as early as the 17th century, when the Atlantic slave trade brought enslaved West Africans into Southern colonies (which eventually became the Southern United States in the late 18th century).
 During the development of plantation culture in this region, nonstandard dialects of English were widely spoken by British settlers, which probably resulted in both first- and second-language English varieties being developed by African Americans.
 The 19th century's evolving cotton-plantation industry, and eventually the 20th century's Great Migration, certainly contributed greatly to the spread of the first of these varieties as stable dialects of English among African Americans.

 The most widespread modern dialect is known as African-American Vernacular English.
 Despite more than a century of scholarship, the historical relationship between AAVE and the vernacular speech of (especially southern) Whites in the United States is still not very well understood; in part, this is because of a lack of data from comparable groups, but also because of the tendency to compare AAVE to northern vernaculars or even standard varieties of English while conflating regional and ethnic differences, as well as disregarding the sociohistorical context of AAVE origins.
 For example, features of AAVE grammar such as complex verb tenses and zero copula (omitting forms of the verb 'be') may have been inherited from African languages such as Hausa.
 AAVE shares several linguistic features with Southern White Vernacular English (and even more with older Southern dialects).
 Furthermore, the farm tenancy system that replaced slavery in the American South drew in Southern Whites, leading to a context for an interracial speech relationship dynamic among socioeconomic equals throughout the South and leading to many shared features until the start of WWII.
 In this case, changes that became robust after the 1930s most strongly mark ethnic distinctions in speech.